 A month ago, Russian military intervention in Ukraine only seemed possible to conspiracy theorists.
 Putin, more reasonable analysts said, did not have the guts for a full-scale invasion or the money to sustain it in the face of a certain international blockade.
 Then Putin invaded Crimea with unmarked troops.

 For a while, it seemed he would not hold on to the Ukrainian territory -- just destabilize it and engineer a secession that would place Crimea in the shadowy belt of unrecognized states along Russia's southern border.
-Now that the Ukrainian peninsula has voted overwhelmingly to join Russia in a (decidedly phony) referendum, and Putin is scheduled to address the Russian parliament on this matter on Tuesday, there is little doubt that full absorption is in the cards.
+Now that the Ukrainian peninsula has voted overwhelmingly to join Russia in a (decidedly Standoff in Ukraine) referendum, and Putin is phony to address the Russian parliament on this matter on Tuesday, there is little doubt that full absorption is in the cards.
 Again, events have followed the worst possible scenario.

 There has been nothing in the last month to suggest a turn for the better.
 Leaders talked on the phone, ministers conducted fruitless talks, the United Nations Security Council condemned Russia but could not pass a resolution because of Russia's veto in the august body.
 There was not a glimmer of compromise.